ulixee/hero/docs/main/AdvancedClient/CookieStorage.md

 ### cookieStorage.key *(index)*

-An integer representing the number of the key you want to get the name of.
+Gets the `name` of the cookie with the given `index`.
 This is a zero-based index.
 NOTE: key is equivalent to the `name` of a cookie.

 #### **Arguments**: